pontazaricardo/Arduino_RFID_card_reader/README.md

 ### Pin connection

-At the top of your code, the pin mapping has to be added:
+At the top of your code, the following pin mapping has to be added:
 ```arduino
 #define SS_PIN 53
 #define RST_PIN 49